emmaamobi/Free-CS-Education/README.md

 ---
 ## License
-This project is under the MIT License.
+GNU Affero General Public License v3.0

-To see what permissions this license grants you, please visit [Choose a License](https://choosealicense.com/licenses/mit/) for more information.
+To see what permissions this license grants you, please visit [Choose a License](https://choosealicense.com/licenses/agpl-3.0/) for more information.

 You can read the license [here](LICENSE).